This article may contain compensated links. Please read disclaimer for more info.

 Built around the year 1000, the Château of Chaumont-sur-Loire, had the time to receive beautiful people!

-In 1875 the castle was bought by the joyous Princess Marie-Charlotte Constance Say who used the château to welcome maharajahs, actresses, and the princes of all Europe during unreasonable, crazy fêtes.
+In 1875, the joyous Princess Marie-Charlotte Constance Say bought the castle, and she used the château to welcome maharajahs, actresses, and the princes of all Europe during unreasonable, crazy fêtes.
 She also moved the nearby village houses and the church because they interfered with her garden plans.

 The easiest way to get to Chaumont is to catch a bus from Blois.
 Then from the bus station, it’s a 1-minute walk.